 Solar energy is a free power source that can be used when you go on a trip by installing a simple portable solar system on the roof of your RV.

-Here you will find a valuable guide to help you choose the best RV solar panel kits, learn how to power your RV with a self-sustaining and eco-friendly power source, and make the right decisions when going solar!
+Here you will find a valuable guide of the best RV solar panel kits of 2019 which will help you choose wisely, learn how to power your RV with a self-sustaining and eco-friendly power source, and make the right decisions when going solar!

 The Best RV Solar Panel Kits

 1. Renogy 100 Watts 12 Volts RV Solar Panels

 Renogy is one of the best solar brands in the off-grid market.
 Renogy solar kits often include monocrystalline panels, a charge controller, mounting hardware and more components that make it an attractive solution.

 In this occasion, the Renogy 100-Watt solar kit for an RV includes a highly efficient 100 W monocrystalline solar panel with an efficiency of 18.4% and a corrosion-resistant aluminum frame that withstands 2400 Pa of wind loads and 5400 Pa of snow loads.
 There are other solar power kit options of 200 W, 300 W, and 400 W.

 One of the best RV solar kits includes the Adventurer 30A PWM charge controller, aesthetically designed for RV flush mount applications.
 This device includes an advanced negative grounding to be coupled with batteries, remote temperature, and voltage sensors.
 It has its own internal electronics to protect the device and your batteries against a short circuit, overvoltages, reverse polarity, and overcharging.

 Finally, the kit also includes MC4 connectors and a waterproof / UV-resistant cable entry housing.